andela-technology/qualified-docs/content/creating-content/evidence-engine/evidence-scoring.md

 ![Example partial list of reviewer scored signals](/images/creating-content/scorecard-signals.png)

-Later we will discuss weighting, which lets you define how each reviewer scored signal weights against others within this factor grouping.
-You can then define how the factor grouping weights against the other groupings.
+Later we will discuss points, which lets you define how each reviewer scored signal points weigh against others within this factor grouping.
+You can then define how the factor grouping weighs against the other groupings.

 ## Subscores